...and keep the newsletters simple.

-People can subscribe to get only my free articles and videos, without being bothered by emails promoting my product or service launches.
+People can subscribe to George Kao Best Content and get only my free articles and videos, without specific emails about my product launches.

-On the other hand, people can also join my Offers email list if they want to be sure not to miss the announcements about my upcoming workshops & openings for my coaching program.
+On the other hand, people can also join the George Kao Workshops & Coaching email list if they want to be sure not to miss the announcements about my upcoming workshops & openings for my coaching.

 I created a webpage to give visitors the two newsletter options:

-After a year, I realized that some subscribers were a bit confused which one to sign up for, so usually I just mention my Content newsletter: www.GeorgeKao.com/email
+…but after a year, I realized that some subscribers were confused, so now I only publicly promote my Content newsletter.

-…and after they sign-up, they receive a confirmation email that also mentions the option of joining my Offers email list: www.GeorgeKao.com/invitations
+After they sign-up, they receive a confirmation email that also mentions the option of joining my Offers email list.

 This separation into 2 email lists has worked well for me.
-My open rates are now 2x higher than my industry’s average, and my click rates (how many readers click on a link inside my emails) are 5x higher.
+My open rates are now much higher than industry average, and my click rates (how many readers click on a link inside my emails) are 3x higher.

 My unsubscription rate (how many readers unsubscribe) used to be higher than industry average.
-Now it’s lower, offering some evidence that my subscribers are liking the new format.
+Now, it’s much lower.

-And that is one of the key principles of authentic marketing: it’s about building a friendship with one’s audience, not forcing things on them.
+A key principle of authentic marketing is to build a friendship with one’s audience… not forcing things on them.

-When you visit a marketer’s website, it’s very obvious where to sign-up for their email list.
+When you visit a marketer’s website, it’s very obvious how to sign-up for their email list.
 The opt-in box is “above the fold” (meaning, you don’t have to scroll down to see it.)

 So I took off the email opt-in box from my homepage.

-Instead, I allow people a true choice.
-If people are interested enough, they can easily find a Newsletter link in the top navigation bar, and/or the newsletter link in the footer.
+If visitors are interested enough, they can easily find a Newsletter link in the top navigation bar, or a link in the footer.

-Also, once they start the sign-up process, I ask for email address, name, and how they discovered me, as well as what frequency of emails they prefer.
-This series of questions does get me fewer subscribers, yes, but much more intentional ones.
+Once they get into the sign-up process, I ask for email, name, and how they discovered me, as well as what frequency of emails they prefer.
+Indeed, having these questions does result in fewer opt-ins than if I didn’t ask questions… but much more intentional subscribers.

-I used to spend a lot more time creating my email newsletters.
+I used to spend a lot of time creating my email newsletters.

-Now I spend less time.
-They are more minimalistic.
-Readers give me positive feedback, and my email open rates are up.
+Now I spend only 15 minutes.
+My newsletters are minimalistic.
+Readers give me positive feedback.

-The video series?
+The video series you made?
 Turn it into an online course.
 Sell it at an entry-level price.

 The webinar you put together?
-Put it as a video on Youtube and Facebook.
-People will be impressed at such high quality content that is “ungated” — not requiring an email address!
+Put it up as a video on Youtube, Facebook, and IGTV.
+People will be impressed that such high quality content is “ungated” — not requiring an email address.